microsoft/industry/foundations/powerPlatform/readme.md

 * Licensing is the first control-gate to allowing access to Power Platform components.
 * Licenses are tied to the tenant and the assigned Azure AD users/groups.
-* Power Platform provides different licensing constructs, as well as capacity add-ons and requires some planning in advance
+* Power Platform provides different licensing constructs, as well as capacity add-ons and requires planning in advance based on use cases for both modern business applications and industry solutions.
-* D365 Trials are one-in-a-lifetime per Azure AD tenant
+* D365 Trials are one-in-a-lifetime per Azure AD tenant.
-* Pay As You Go (PAYG) is a low-risk entry to Premium functionality in Power Platform
+* Pay As You Go (PAYG) is a low-risk entry to Premium functionality in Power Platform.

 ### Design recommendations

+* If Dev/Test/Prod are going to be completely isolated from each outher from an identity perspective, separate them at a tenant level (i.e. use multiple Azure AD tenants)
-* Avoid creating multiple Azure AD tenants
+* Avoid creating multiple Azure AD tenants unless there is a strong IAM justification and processes are already in place.
+* In case organization does not have existing identity infrastructure, then it is recommended to start by implementing Azure AD only identity deployment.
+Together with Enterprise mobility suite it provides end to end protection for SaaS and enterprsie applications, as well as devices.
 * Dev/test/prod environments can be isolated and controlled natively in the Power Platform, without needing separation at the identity control plane (AD tenant).
 For secure usage of connectors related to Microsoft Graph - such as Office 365, Sharepoint etc., ensure a well-defined RBAC model is implemented to meet the security and data classification requirements.
 * Use the pay-as-you-go plan for apps that need to be shared with a large user base with infrequent and/or unpredictable use
 * Use an Azure Subscription for Power Apps to reduce license procurement overhead and consolidate with other service purchases